ABP Graduate Management training programme

 We're a highly successful business with an annual turnover of over £470 million - a figure that's set to grow year on year.
 So, if you're looking for an environment where your career potential - including your ability to plan ahead, make decisions, solve problems, and communicate effectively - will be developed to the full, this is it.
 After all, there's no shortage of challenges.

-Beginning in August 2014 and lasting 13 months, our graduate development programme in general management lays the foundations for a rewarding career within a vital and dynamic industry.
+Beginning in August 2015 and lasting 13 months, our graduate development programme in General Management lays the foundations for a rewarding career within a vital and dynamic industry.

 Our graduate general management programme provides a wide range of experience in areas as diverse as marketing, finance, engineering, and property.
 You’ll complete the programme with a clear understanding of how we run our business, with hands-on experience that will set you up for your first full management role.

 You’ll be given five weeks induction into the sharp-end of port operations before going on to two six-month placements in two of our three major port areas: South Wales, Humber, and

 There is a comprehensive rewards package including a starting salary of £26,000, pension scheme, private health insurance, and 26 days’ holiday plus eight bank holidays.

 You’ll need - or expect to receive - a 2:1 degree.
 Equally important is an enthusiasm for our business and a determination to carve out a place for yourself in a demanding environment.
 It is also a requirement for candidates to have the existing right to live and work in the